Contents

 Microcontrollers usually have a unique bit.
 And it’s the Configuration bits.
 This component helps to structure the microcontroller’s special options, which include (but aren’t restricted to):

 Also, on a PIC microcontroller, you’ll notice configuration bits.
-And it’s responsible for data code protection and program code protection.
+It’s responsible for data code protection and program code protection.

 That is, the configuration bits stop external programming hardware from reading your program and data spaces.
 Hence, it will be difficult for others to steal your code.